lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 The first highlighted portion of the ``get_parser()`` function (starting with ``filename = inspect.getfile(lambda: None)``) defines variables based on the name of the script.
-While this method of determining the file name is non-standard for Python 3, the Abaqus-Python environment neccessitates this syntax.
+While this method of determining the file name is non-standard for Python 3, the Abaqus Python environment neccessitates this syntax.
 Nonetheless, the code is general for any script name.

 The code that follows uses the name of the script to define some variables.
 This code